-Beekeepers enjoy keeping bees for a wide variety of reasons.
+People enjoy keeping bees for a wide variety of reasons.
 Producing honey for the family is one of the most popular goals for the backyard beekeeper.
-However, well managed colonies can produce a lot of honey – much more than you might need in a year.
-It is a natural progression for some beekeepers to want to sell the excess honey crop for profit.
+However, well managed colonies can produce much more than you might need in a year.
+It is a natural progression for some beekeepers to want to sell the excess honey crop.

 Is selling honey very difficult?
 No, good quality honey does a pretty good job of selling itself.
 However, you do have some things to consider from a practical, legal and financial point of view.